Dephney/TicketApp/README.md

-TicketApp is a .NET Core RESTful API project designed to streamline reservations for local train travel.
-This application allows customers to book tickets online and obtain digital receipts, which they can print as proof for traveling.
-The project is built using Entity Framework and MS SQL to implement business rules.
+TicketApp is a ASP.NET Core RESTful API project designed to streamline the reservation process for local train travel.
+Developed using modern technologies including ASP.NET Core, C#, Entity Framework Core, and MS SQL Server, this API provides a backend for managing train schedules, seat availability, and customer bookings..
 This project is in continuous improvement, were I implement new features and practices I learn.
-Technologies Used:
-•	.NET Core 7.0
-•	C#
-•	Entity Framework Core
-•	MS SQL Server
-•	SwaggerUI